Don’t like dystopian surveillance? Flatten the coronavirus curve

 The coronavirus struck at a time when lawmakers in Congress had reached bipartisan agreement on the need to reign in federal government use of facial recognition software.
 Last week, the Electronic Frontier Foundation (EFF) launched the Who Has Your Face project, which lets average people find out if federal law enforcement officials are likely scanning their photos.

-Before the spread of COVID-19 far beyond China, a VentureBeat AI Weekly article had examined how China was applying tech like location data, mobile payment apps, and AI in its fight against coronavirus.
+Before the spread of COVID-19 far beyond China, a VentureBeat AI Weekly article had examined how China was applying tech like location data, mobile payment apps, and AI in its fight against the coronavirus.

 China used facial recognition and various means of tracking and surveillance as part of its quarantine of 50 million people in the Wuhan region earlier this year, and companies are keen to sell the narrative that pervasive surveillance — like GPS tracking for every person with a smartphone — is necessary for more powerful disease vector tracking.